-- (i) Maintain continuous surveillance of the status of the ERCOT System; - (ii) Act as a central information collection and dissemination point for the ERCOT Region; - (iii) Coordinate reconnection of transmission; - (iv) Direct assistance for QSEs, TOs, Resource Entities, and Market Participants; - (v) Direct the distribution of reserve; - (vi) Coordinate the return of the ERCOT System to AGC. - (2) TOs' responsibilities are as follows: - (a) Shall maintain a local Black Start plan which coordinates with the ERCOT Black Start Plan; and - (b) In event of an ERCOT or wide area blackout: - (i) Shall communicate with local Black Start units and the Black Start unit's QSE; - (ii) Coordinate switching to next start units and local Load; - (iii) Shall implement its local Black Start plan; - (iv) Shall follow the direction of ERCOT on behalf of represented TSPs and DSPs; - (v) Shall act as the regional ERCOT representative in coordinating interconnection of units; and - (vi) Shall follow the direction of ERCOT for reconnection of islands. - (3) QSEs', Resource Entities', and Market Participants' responsibilities are as follows: - (a) Shall use the ERCOT and local TO Black Start plan; - (b) Verify that associated personnel are proficient in its implementation and use; and - (c) In the event of an ERCOT System collapse, the QSEs, Resource Entities, and Market Participants will: - (i) Take immediate steps to initiate the local Black Start plan; - (ii) Supply ERCOT and/or the local TO with information on the status of generation, fuel, transmission, and communication facilities; - (iii) Follow the direction of the local TO or ERCOT in picking up local Load and starting next units; and
+- (a) Shall submit their Black Start plans to ERCOT by November 1 of each year, or when the Black Start plan has changed, via secured webmail or encrypted data transfer; and - (b) In event of a Partial Blackout or Blackout of the ERCOT System: - (i) Shall communicate with local Black Start Resources and the Black Start Resource's QSE; - (ii) Coordinate switching to next start Resources and local Load; - (iii) Shall implement its local Black Start plan; - (iv) Shall follow the direction of ERCOT on behalf of represented Transmission Service Providers (TSPs) and Distribution Service Providers (DSPs); - (v) Shall act as the regional ERCOT representative in coordinating interconnection of Resources; and - (vi) Shall follow the direction of ERCOT for reconnection of Islands. - (3) QSEs' (representing Black Start Resources) responsibilities are as follows: - (a) Verify that associated personnel are proficient in its implementation and use of the QSE Black Start plan; and - (b) In the event of a Partial Blackout or Blackout of the ERCOT System, QSEs representing Black Start Resources shall: - (i) Take immediate steps to initiate the local Black Start plan;

-- (iv) Provide available assistance as directed by ERCOT or the local TO. - (4) Section 8, Attachment A, Detailed Black Start Information, provides a detailed and specific Black Start information guide.
+- (ii) Supply ERCOT and/or the local TO with information on the status of generation, fuel, transmission, and communication facilities; - (iii) Follow the direction of the local TO or ERCOT in picking up local Load and starting next units; and - (iv) Provide available assistance as directed by ERCOT or the local TO. - (4) Section 8, Attachment A, Detailed Black Start Information and Section 8, Attachment E, Black Start Plan Template, provide a detailed and specific Black Start information guide.
 Interested parties should use this information for technical reference material, Black Start testing, development of Black Start plans, and training of personnel.